TheShortViking/OSCLeashPiShock/README.md

 # OSCLeashPiShock
 This program will take a float value from VRChat using OSC to continually shock the user using a PiShock.
 The PiShock API can only do minimum of 1 second shocks, so it is what it is.
 There is also some delay in the API that I can't do anything with.

+Yes I know this script is a mess, I originally made it for a different use and ended up frankensteining it into this.
+It is my first python script that actually does something useful, so don't expect much if you decide to look through it.

 ## How to use:
 The program will make a .json file to save its data.
 Input everything and click each set button.
 Next time you open this will be saved.